Appendix A

 longshot penalty: A longshot penalty is the penalty that you take for attacking outside of a weapon’s close range.
 It is normally a -4 accuracy penalty.
 For details, see Weapon Range Limits.

 magical: A magical ability is an ability whose origin derives from magic.
 Examples include spells, a dragon’s ability to fly, and a paladin’s ability to smite foes.
-For details, see ??.
+For details, see Magical and Mundane Abilities.

 magical power: Your magical power is your power with magical ✨ abilities.
 It is typically equal to half your level + your Willpower.
 For details, see Power.